Electrostat-Lab/Clean-Code/chapterfour/Chapter 4.md

         }
     ```

-    Here the javaDocs adds no information for what this actually does, which is mapping the output pulse from a geomagenetic software sensor into a left
+    Here the javaDocs adds no information for what this actually does, which is mapping the output pulse from a geomagenetic software sensor into left
     and right quadrants.
 - Mumbling (talking to yourself) : when you write comments in a hurry or redundant comments.
+- Redundant comments
+    - Comments that add no new information are just distractions at best.
+    ```java
+    //clean-up android views
+    layoutHolder.removeAllViews();
+    compatLogger.log(Level.INFO, "Game stops, delegating the app instance to the game states >>>>>>");
+    ```
+    Here, the `//clean-up android views` is a redundant comment and misleading, all the users know the `removeAllViews()` detaches all widgets from a group
+    widget but it doesn't really clean them up or destroy them !!
+- Misleading comments
+- Mandated comments :
+- Journal comments.
+- Noise comments.
+- Scary noise.
+- Never favours a comment over a function or method.
+- Position markers
+- Closing braces
+- Attributions and by-lines
+- Commented-out code
+- HTML Comments
+- Non-local information
+- Too-much information
+- Inobvious connection
+- Function headers
--
+- Javadocs in non-public code